git-amw/My-setup/README.md

 - You can easily redirect them into files
 - It already has a flag for local preprocessor **(-DLOCAL)**

-## FOR LINUX (ubantu my distro)
+## FOR LINUX (ubantu)
-> Open source has its own perks. there is ocean full off build on internet. my own personal reference present in the build file.
+> Open source has its own perks.
+There is ocean full off builds on internet. my own personal reference present in the build file.

 ## REPOSITORY FILES DESCRIPTION (whatever you need is present in that file whose name is....)